Picture of Stori Smith

 Threats to Giraffes

 The giraffe’s plight lies largely in habitat loss.
 As woodlands become ranches, the charcoal industry intensifies, and human development as a whole expands across Africa, the once widely-distributed giraffe finds its populations split into shrinking, disconnected clusters.
 In some countries, they’ve completely disappeared.
-These small, isolated groups face increased inbreeding and disease transmission.
+The remaining small, isolated groups face increased inbreeding and disease transmission.

 Climate change exacerbates these challenges.
 Droughts have increased across sub-Saharan Africa.
 This decreases giraffes’ food and water resources while habitat loss limits their access to those that remain.